BCDigSchol/DSIncubator/README.md

 ## Resources

-For additonal resources—including data sources, literature and tutorials, view our [DSIncubator Zotero](https://www.zotero.org/groups/354489/dsincubator) group.
+For additonal resources—including data sources, literature and tutorials—view our [DSIncubator Zotero](https://www.zotero.org/groups/354489/dsincubator) group.
 Please add freely!
 This group serves as a living library for our cohort.